American A321XLR Business Class: I’ve Never Seen Passengers So Unhappy

 American’s A321XLR business class seat

 Now here’s the thing — American isn’t the first airline to have a product like this.
-We first saw these seats in the form of JetBlue’s A321LR Mint Suites, and this is also Iberia’s A321XLR business class.
-So is it fair to criticize American, when other airlines have this as well?
+We’ve seen herringbone seats on narrow body planes make a comeback in JetBlue’s A321LR Mint Suites and Iberia’s A321XLR business class.
+Those seats are based on a slightly different platform, but the idea is the same.
+So is it fair to criticize American, when other airlines have a similar concept as well?
 Yes and no.

 First, let me say that I think most of us aren’t fans of herringbone layouts, where you’re facing the aisle.
 It’s sort of awkward during boarding, and in general, you have to contort your body to look out the window.
 The seat also feels super tight, with walls on both sides, and the storage space is also so limited.